aryahassibi/TEAM07/README.md

-# TEAM07
+# Compresso Coffee Store

-This is the repository for team 07 of the course CS 308 - Software Engineering at Sabanci University.
+Welcome to the Compresso Coffee Store!
+This is the official GitHub repository for Team 07’s project in CS 308 - Software Engineering at Sabanci University.
+We’re a team of six working to build a functional, secure, and visually appealing online store for our unique coffee brand, **Compresso**.

-We will develop an online store to sell our own brand of coffee.
+## Key Features

+- **Browse and Purchase:** Users can explore coffee products, check availability, add items to their cart, and place orders.
+- **User Authentication:** Customers can register, log in, and securely manage their accounts.
+- **Order Tracking:** Order statuses are updated in real-time (e.g., "processing," "in-transit," "delivered").
+- **Product Reviews:** Customers can rate and comment on products, pending manager approval.
+- **Search and Filter:** Users can search by product name and sort by price or popularity.
+- **Admin Interface:** A dedicated section for managers to handle inventory, manage discounts, and view analytics.

-## Group Members
+## Team Members

 - Arya Hassibi
 - Beste Bayhan